sergejsha/knot/README.md

 # Composition

 If your knot becomes complex and you want to improve its readability and maintainability, you may consider to write a composite knot.
-You start composition by grouping related functionality into, in a certain sense, indecomposable pieces called `Primes`.
+You start composition by grouping related functionality into, in a certain sense, indecomposable pieces called `Delegates`.

 <img src="docs/diagrams/flowchart-composite-knot.png" width="625" />

-Each `Prime` is isolated from the other `Primes`.
+Each `Delegate` is isolated from the other `Delegates`.
 It defines its own set of `Changes`, `Actions` and `Reducers`.
-It's only the `State`, what is shared between the `Primes`.
-In that respect each `Prime` can be seen as a separate `Knot` working on a shared `State`.
-Once all `Primes` are defined, they can be composed together and provided to `CompositeKnot` which implements standard `Knot` interface.
+It's only the `State`, what is shared between the `Delegates`.
+In that respect each `Delegate` can be seen as a separate `Knot` working on a shared `State`.
+Once all `Delegates` are defined, they can be composed together and provided to `CompositeKnot` which implements standard `Knot` interface.
 For more information check out [Composite ViewModel](https://www.halfbit.de/posts/composite-viewmodel/) post.

 # Documentation
 1. [Knot Sample App](https://github.com/beworker/knot/tree/master/knot3-android-sample/src/main/kotlin/de/halfbit/knot3/sample) is the first place to look at.